Skip to main content

 Yes.
 A DM can keep private long-form writing in Obsidian and use Multiloop for active campaign operations: session notes, player perspectives, NPC tracking, quests, timelines, maps, and shared table context.

-Can I import Obsidian notes into Multiloop?
+Can I bring my characters from Obsidian into Multiloop?

 Does Multiloop have backlinks like Obsidian?